cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 - Query all instances of tags and use the links of the files with those tags to build tables

+> [!failure] Won't implement the framework data structure method unless I need to since the whole point is to be able to search the framework, on the fly, and link to it
 ### Styling the JSON?

 -